hack3ric/mimic/README.md

 ### Kernel Module

+If you are using systemd, skip this part as the systemd service already takes care of loading Mimic kernel module.

-To use Mimic, first load the kernel module which provides lower-level access of network packages for eBPF programs.
-If you use packaged version of Mimic (.deb), DKMS should compile it against current kernel automatically:
+Otherwise, first load the kernel module which provides lower-level access of network packages for eBPF programs.
+If you use packaged version of Mimic, DKMS should compile it against current kernel automatically:

 ```console
 # modprobe mimic